buildingSMART-Finland/InfraModel/markdown/headers.md

 ### Local coordinate transformation by transformation parameters {#sec:localcoordinatetransfromationbytransformationparameters}

-The exact parameters of a particular local coordinate transformation may be given using \<im:LocalCoordinateTransformation> element in im-extension schema as \<any> element under \<LandXML>.
+The exact parameters of a local coordinate transformation may be given using \<im:LocalCoordinateTransformation> element in im-extension schema as \<any> element under \<LandXML>.
 The im namespace xml schema (im.xsd) for the extension schema elements is available at Inframodel schema page.

 {{xtabulate im:LocalCoordinateTransformation ../schema/im.xsd}}